Bioconductor/bioconductor.org/README.md

 the dashboard (http://bioconductor.org/dashboard/) says that the site has not been updated in over 20 minutes.
-It likely means that an error was introduced in a recent commit. (make sure you haven't forgotten to `svn add` any files).
+It likely means that an error was introduced in a recent commit. (make sure you haven't forgotten to `git add` any files).

-Solution: ssh to biocadmin@merlot2 (ask Dan or Carl if you don't have permission to do so).
+Solution: ssh to biocadmin@staging.bioconductor.org (ask Lori if you don't have permission to do so).
 Change directories:

     cd ~/bioc-test-web

 Look at the 2015 Oct 29 10:22:19 AM
 then its contents are relevant.
-You can also look at the last few lines of `./cron.log`.
+You can also look at the last few lines of `./log/update_site.log`.

-Note that there is a cron job that copies BiocInstaller/inst/scripts/biocLite.R from Rpacks (trunk) to ~/bioc-test-web/bioconductor.org/assets every 3 minutes (then we rely on the normal rake tasks that run every 10 minutes to propagate this to the web site (krait)).
-So if there is a problem building the website this file will also fail to propagate.

 # Updating Ruby or Gems